papagorgio23/AISports_Chatbot/data/nlu.md

 - Do you bet on any games?
 - What sports do you bet on?
 - What different sports do you guys bet on?
+- do you bet on any baseball games?
+- what do you bet on?
+- What sports does A.I.
+Sports bet on?
+- What sports do you bet on

 ## intent:bet_types
 - What type of investments do you make?